duncombe/wikis/Development-of-Test-Themes.md

 # Theme 3:   Marine Energy Planning
-As a starting point for thinking about energy siting within CMSP as a potential third theme, here's a short [paper](https://drive.google.com/file/d/0B8p4sUXIeKn1WVFhaGo0UzBnWjQ/edit?usp=sharing) emphasizing that the driver behind many state based CMSP has been the siting of energy.

-The [InVEST Model for Wind Energy Siting](http://ncp-dev.stanford.edu/~dataportal/invest-releases/documentation/current_release/wind_energy.html#required-inputs) might be a good place to gather required data sets (See, "Required input" section in the link).
-Looking through, however, I might argue that it could be additionally useful to add data sets required for permitting (e.g. migratory birds, marine mammals, fish abundance/species).
+The driver behind many state based Coastal Marine Spatial Planning (CMSP) programs has been the siting of energy projects.
+The [InVEST Model for Wind Energy Siting](http://ncp-dev.stanford.edu/~dataportal/invest-releases/documentation/current_release/wind_energy.html#required-inputs) is a good starting place for required data sets (See, "Required input" section in the link).
+Additional data sets required for permitting coastal energy projects may include those related to migratory birds, marine mammals, and fish abundance/species).

 ## Questions for consideration
-Most of the thoughts for this section are captured in [issue #11](https://github.com/ioos/system-test/issues/11) When this is complete we should move it here.
+* What data is needed for particular energy planning policies (Outer Continental Shelf Lands Act, National Environmental Policy Act, etc)?
+* Can that data be easily accessed from the set of registries and catalogues that the IOOS Systems Test is examining?
+If so, which registries can each data set be accessed through?
+* Using baseline metrics developed under Theme 1 for registries, are there certain registries that are better or worse for accessing particular data sets?

+## Required Data to Answer Questions
+* wind data point
+* area of interest
+* bathymetry
+* land polygon for distance calculations
+* global wind energy parameters
+* turbine type
+* minimum depth for offshore wind farm installation
+* maximum depth for offshore wind farm installation
+* minimum distance for offshore wind farm installation
+* maximum distance for offshore wind farm installation

 # Scenarios for consideration in the integrated DATE and Systems Integration Test activities (DMAC-ST Input)